RespiraWorks/PAPR/README.md

 ![Driver Pot Connection](/assets/ElectricalAssembly16-Pot8.jpg)

-**Step 6:** Use the gasket jigs to cut out the inlet gasket from the gasket material.
+**Step 6:** Use the gasket jigs to cut out the blower inlet gasket from the gasket material.

-First, make sure you have enough room to cut out the inlet gasket.
+First, make sure you have enough room to cut out the blower inlet gasket.
 Place the inner gasket jig and use it to make the inner cut.

 |                            |                             |
 |:--------------------------:|:---------------------------:|